-We recently received a message from a reader warning us about a sudden change they noticed in a product’s ingredient list.
-A number of months ago, Pearson’s, the venerable candy manufacturer based in St Paul, began listing peanuts, almonds, and pecans as ingredients in their mint patties:
+Back in June of 2020, we received a message from a reader warning us about a sudden change they noticed in a product’s ingredient list.
+A number of months earlier, Pearson’s, the venerable candy manufacturer based in St Paul, began listing peanuts, almonds, and pecans as ingredients in their mint patties:

 Although they took pains to notify the consumer that their patties are “now thicker, fresher mints”, they didn’t bother adding a banner or callout warning of the ingredient change and, as far as we can tell, didn’t include a warning on their website.
 If you were a loyal customer who happened to be allergic to peanuts and tree nuts, the company figured it wasn’t their responsibility to warn you of the change.